itssnehin/PatternAnalysis-2025/recognition/s4839769_vqvae/README.md

 ## 2. File Structure

-The project is organized into a modular structure within the `recognition/s4839769_vqvae/` directory, adhering to professional software development practices.
+The project is organized into a modular structure within the `recognition/s4839769_vqvae/` directory, adhering to the requirements for this project.

 ```bash
 s4839769_vqvae/